grose1/obsidiantemplates/README.md

 # obsidiantemplates
-A collection of Obsidian Templates Ive Made
+A collection of Obsidian Templates I've Made.

 **These templates are meant to be used with the Prism Theme and the Style Settings community plugin.**